ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 **Top KEGG enriched pathways for upregulated genes**

-The upregulated genes were significantly enriched in pathways associated with plant–pathogen interaction, MAPK signaling, and phenylpropanoid biosynthesis.
-Enrichment of the plant–pathogen interaction and MAPK signaling pathways suggests activation of defense-related signaling cascades that mediate stress perception and response.
-The phenylpropanoid biosynthesis pathway, known for producing antioxidant and UV-absorbing secondary metabolites (e.g., flavonoids and lignin precursors), indicates a protective response aimed at minimizing UV-induced oxidative damage.
+The upregulated genes were significantly enriched in pathways associated with plant–pathogen interaction, MAPK signalling, and phenylpropanoid biosynthesis.
+Enrichment of the plant–pathogen interaction and MAPK signalling pathways suggests activation of defence-related signalling cascades that mediate stress perception and response.
+The phenylpropanoid biosynthesis pathway, known for producing antioxidant and UV-absorbing secondary metabolites (e.g., flavonoids and lignin precursors), indicates a protective response aimed at minimising UV-induced oxidative damage.

 Additionally, enrichment in glutathione metabolism underscores the role of redox homeostasis and detoxification mechanisms in combating reactive oxygen species generated under UV-C stress.
-The ribosome biogenesis in eukaryotes pathway suggests enhanced protein synthesis capacity to support repair and defense processes.
-Together, these results imply that UV-C exposure activates important protective mechanisms involving stress signaling, antioxidant defense, and metabolic reprogramming.
+The ribosome biogenesis in eukaryotes pathway suggests enhanced protein synthesis capacity to support repair and defence processes.
+The results imply that UV-C exposure activates important protective mechanisms involving stress signalling, antioxidant defence, and metabolic reprogramming.

 **Top KEGG enriched pathways for downregulated genes**

 The downregulated genes were primarily enriched in biosynthesis of cofactors, glyoxylate and dicarboxylate metabolism, and glycine, serine, and threonine metabolism, indicating suppression of core metabolic and biosynthetic activities.
-The reduced expression of genes in the plant hormone signal transduction pathway suggests altered hormonal balance and signaling, potentially contributing to growth inhibition and stress adaptation.
-Similarly, the downregulation of folate biosynthesis may reflect a redirection of metabolic resources away from growth and toward stress defense.
+The reduced expression of genes in the plant hormone signal transduction pathway suggests altered hormonal balance and signalling, potentially contributing to growth inhibition and stress adaptation.
+Similarly, the downregulation of folate biosynthesis may reflect a redirection of metabolic resources away from growth and toward stress defence.

-The KEGG enrichment analysis complements the GO results, demonstrating that UV-C treatment reprogrammes vascular tissue metabolism by upregulating stress-related and defense-related pathways while downregulating pathways involved in growth, photosynthesis, and biosynthesis.
+The KEGG enrichment analysis complements the GO results, demonstrating that UV-C treatment reprogrammes vascular tissue metabolism by upregulating stress-related and defence-related pathways while downregulating pathways involved in growth, photosynthesis, and biosynthesis.
 This coordinated shift underscores the plant’s adaptive strategy to withstand UV-induced oxidative and metabolic stress.

 **A**
 <img width="1000" height="600" alt="upregulated_kegg_dotplot" src="https://github.com/user-attachments/assets/25f1f496-bae2-416d-8f1e-ecf341dad765" />